Frequently asked questions (FAQs)

 How does Permissions Management collect insights about permissions usage?

-Permissions Management has a data collector that collects access permissions assigned to various identities, activity logs, and resources metadata.
-This gathers full visibility into permissions granted to all identities to access the resources and details on usage of granted permissions.
+Permissions Management has a data collector that collects access permissions that are assigned to various identities, activity logs, and resources metadata.
+The data collector provides full visibility into permissions granted to all identities to access the resources and details on usage of granted permissions.

 How does Permissions Management evaluate cloud permissions risk?